jeffersondanielss/event-listeners/README.md

 ### Usage

-To mark the elements that have events on the screen, run:
+To the elements that have events on the screen, run:
 ```js
 eventListeners.view()
 ```